Eric Fogel: Later projects

 From 2004 to 2006, Fogel directed several movies based on Mattel dolls: My Scene: Jammin' in Jamaica, My Scene Goes Hollywood: The Movie, and The Barbie Diaries.

 In 2008, Fogel starting producing a series of 2-3-minute shorts called Anton & Crapbag for MTV2 that started airing on April of that year.
 The series was produced using rod puppetry and 2D animated mouths.
 The series revolves around two slackers who try various Jackass-esque stunts that inevitably end in disaster.
 Fogel has uploaded most of the shorts to his YouTube channel.

 Fogel's latest series; Glenn Martin, DDS, which he co-created with Alex Berger and Michael Eisner premiered on Nick at Nite in the United States and Citytv in Canada in 2009.
 The show lasted for two seasons, and ended in 2011.
 The series followed the adventures of Glenn Martin, a road doctor, and his family.
 The show generated some controversy due to its inappropriate content (sexual references) and time slot, which aired following SpongeBob SquarePants.
 The series was produced by Cuppa Coffee Studios and The Tornante Company's animation division, Tornante Animation and distributed by Rogers Communications.

 In 2013, Fogel started a Kickstarter campaign to raise money for his new short film called Havoc, loosely based on his short film, Mutilator.
 The short is about a lone warrior facing off against mutants in a post-apocalyptic setting.
 While funding for the short was unsuccessful, Fogel later alluded on his Twitter that he still had plans to produce the short, saying; Havoc will live on!
 In 2015, Fogel uploaded an animatic of the short to his YouTube channel.
 Fogel was also an executive producer for the Team Smithereen pilot, which was released in 2013.

 Recently, from 2014 to 2015, Fogel directed 9 episodes of the Nickelodeon series Wallykazam!.

 Also in 2015, another revival of Deathmatch was ordered by MTV2.
 With Fogel, Paul Ricci, and Chris McCarthy behind the project.
 The revived series would be re-envisioned for a social media world and hourly Twitter wars, but was later scrapped in December 2016 due to MTV not ordering a pilot to the series.
 In 2018, MTV announced yet another revival of the show was set to air in 2019 with Ice Cube serving as co-executive producer and host.
 Despite that, nothing official ever surfaced and is speculated to have been cancelled.

 In 2017, Eric began work on Archibald's Next Big Thing.
 Based on the children's book by Tony Hale, the show was produced by DreamWorks Animation where it ran for two seasons.
-Critically acclaimed and Emmy nominated, It can be streamed currently on Netflix as well as Peacock, under the title Archibald's Next big Thing is Here.